Paradise Hotel 51

 Twilight Syndrome in Super Danganronpa 2

-Twilight Syndrome would eventually make an appearance in Super Danganronpa 2.
+Twilight Syndrome would be referenced one last time in Super Danganronpa 2.
 In one of its cases, Twilight Syndrome appears as an arcade game programmed by Monokuma (the game’s villain) to hint at one of the character’s past deeds.
 By the time of its release (July 2012) many GhM employees, some of them veterans who met Suda while working on Twilight Syndrome, were working under Spike-Chunsoft and collaborated on the development of Danganronpa, most notably Akihiko Ishizaka and Masafumi Takada.